Introduction to English

 Exam Board and Syllabus – AQA English Language (8700) & AQA English Literature (8702)

-In KS4, your daughter will be studying the AQA Examination board’s syllabus.
-In English Literature, this involves the study of contemporary and pre-1914 poetry; classic novels and a Shakespeare play.
+In English Literature, your daughter will study contemporary and pre-1914 poetry; classic novels and a Shakespearean play.
 In English Language, students develop a range of skills in creative writing; reading comprehension; analysis of texts and in listening receptively and speaking confidently.

 How students are assessed at the end of the course